-There is nothing like being able to pick fresh herbs for your favorite dishes right when you need them.
-However, when you grow them outside, it is hard to get them fresh all year long unless you live somewhere the climate allows.
+There’s nothing like being able to pick fresh herbs for your favorite dishes right when you need them.
+However, when you grow herbs outside, it’s hard to get them fresh all year long unless you live somewhere warm.
 This is where an indoor window sill herb garden comes in quite handy.

 Why Grow Indoor Herbs

 If you have ever grown herbs outside in a garden, you know how easily they grow.
-Well, planting indoor herbs is not much different.
-Further, an indoor herb garden can be in your kitchen on the window sill right at your fingertips for when you are making that special recipe.
+Planting indoor herbs is not much different.
+Furthermore, an indoor herb garden can be in your kitchen on the window sill right at your fingertips for when you’re making that special recipe.

 So you might be asking yourself, “How do I grow indoor herbs?”
 You will find that planting indoor herbs isn’t much different than growing them outside except for the quantity you can grow.